 Here are some things to consider when showing your colleagues some ‘love’ (I can already hear all you employment lawyers out there counting your fees – simmer down and tuck in to a little Plato to wise up on what he meant by love):

-1. Check-in – this can be as simple as making sure you say hello to your colleagues in the morning.
+This can be as simple as making sure you say hello to your colleagues in the morning.
 Research has shown that a simple “hello” and “goodbye” to bookend the day can increase trust and engagement levels.
 For a deeper level of checking in, take time to find out what challenges someone has got going on –but crucially, take the time to really tune in.

-2. Listen – How many times have you spoken to someone who has started checking their phone or their emails while you’ve been trying to tell them something really crucial or even painful?
+How many times have you spoken to someone who has started checking their phone or their emails while you’ve been trying to tell them something really crucial or even painful?
 It doesn’t feel great, and it’s a surefire way of ensuring the person talking begins to doubt your sincerity.
 Minimise distractions, and give someone your full attention.

-3. Tell – does your colleague have great organising skills?
+Does your colleague have great organising skills?
 Do they brighten up the office with their positivity?
 Then tell them.
 Letting someone know what you value about them can improve how they feel about both themselves and their relationship with you.

 So today, try showing your colleagues a little Platonic love by way of giving them a little more time or attention or a simple thank you.
 It's a no-cost way of making work and life nicer for just a few minutes each time.